The Government Gateway is a method of verifying your identity when using online services provided by HM Revenue & Customs (HMRC).

 Should I use Government Gateway or GOV.UK Verify?

-Most people who run their own business will probably want to use Government Gateway so that they can access their Business Tax Account and the full range of HMRC online services.
+Most people who run their own business will probably want to use this so that they can access their Business Tax Account and the full range of HMRC online services.

 For example, anyone who conducts business through a limited company will need access to their Business Tax Account to submit their Corporation Tax Return.